Decron/Whitebox-Code-GPT/README.md

 # Welcome to Whitebox <img align="right" width="200" height="200" src=https://github.com/Decron/Whitebox-Code-GPT/assets/1786607/aa21eaaa-2016-4369-a0b1-b0fe14bf5bab>

-🎒 Our [inventory assistant](https://chat.openai.com/g/g-oBpMxDEHp-inventory-assistant) will deliver a link to the best assistant for your use case <br>
+🎒 Our [inventory assistant](https://chat.openai.com/g/g-oBpMxDEHp-inventory-assistant) will deliver a link to the best programming assistant for your use case. <br>

-The goal is to accelerate capabilities of free programming assistants with GPT builder.
+The goal is to accelerate free AI, high quality programming assistants with GPT builder by allowing experts to collaborate openly.
 Here you'll find instructions & knowledge files for creating next-gen programming assistants.

-All programming-related assistants are welcome.
+All ideas are welcome.
 If you would like a new GPT to be created, or would like to take custody of one, please open an issue with the title "New GPT request: <type>" or "New GPT custody: <title>." <br>

 **If you are experiencing an issue with one of our assistants**: kindly open an issue and include the title of the assistant and links to relevant conversation history.
 If the conversation contains sensitive information, generalized plain text may be copied and pasted.<br><br>